-Topic 16: Supply Chain Analytics.
-Restricted to students in a business major.
-Study dynamic demand forecasting models based on both data aggregation as well as hierarchical aggregation of point-of-sale predictive analytics.
+Topic 20: Supply Chain Analytics.
+Same as Operations Management 372T (Topic 20).
+Study dynamic demand forecasting models based on both data aggregation as well as hierarchical aggregation of pointof-sale predictive analytics.
 Explore the use of developed predictive dynamic models for operations planning and operations decision maing.
-Only one of the following may be counted: Operations Management 337 (Topic: Supply Chain Analytics), 337 (Topic 6), Business Analytics 372 (Topic 16).
+Only one of the following may be counted: Business Analytics 372 (Topic 16), 372T (Topic 20), Operations Management 337 (Topic 6), 372T (Topic 20).
 Additional prerequisite: Credit or registration for Operations Management 334M, 235 or 235H.
-Topic 17: Health Care Analytics.
-Restricted to students in a business major.
-Explore key management challenges and how data may be leveraged to guide decisions and improve operations, with the unifying theme of providing health care services in a manner that leads to lower cost and higher quality.
-Only one of the following may be counted: Management Information Systems 373 (Topic: Healthcare Analytics), 373 (Topic 26), Operations Management 337 (Topic: Healthcare Analytics), 337 (Topic 8), Business Analytics 372 (Topic

 Topic 21: Time Series Forecasting.
-Restricted to students in the McCombs School of Business.
+Same as Statistics 372T (Topic 21).
 Examine statistical forecasting methods used in business.

-Discuss Box-Jenkins models: exponential smoothing models; ARCH/GARCH models for varying volatility in financial returns; seasonal adjustment of time series; tests for nonstationarity of time series; and modeling multiple time series.
-Only one of the following may be counted: Statistics 372 (Topic 5), 372 (Topic 8), 372 (Topic 9), Business Analytics 372 (Topic 20), or 372 (Topic 21).
-Additional prerequisite: Statistics 235, 235H, 371G, 371H or Statistics and Data Sciences 358 or Economics 341K; or other course with basic knowledge about regression.
+Discuss Box-Jenkins models; exponential smoothing models; ARCH/ GARCH models for varying volatility in financial returns; seasonal adjustment of time series; tests for nonstationary of time series; and modeling multiple time series.
+Only one of the following may be counted: Business Analytics 372 (Topic 21), 372T (Topic 21), Statistics 372 (Topic 9), 372T (Topic 21).
+Additional prerequisite: Statistics 235, 235H, Statistics and Data Sciences 358, Economics 341K, or other course with basic knowledge about regression.